Pyrazolone: Structure and synthesis

 Many pyrazolones are produced by functionalization of preformed pyrazolones.

 Applications

 Pharmaceuticals

 Pyrazolones are amongst the oldest synthetic pharmaceuticals, starting with the introduction of antipyrine (phenazone) in 1880s.
 The compounds generally act as analgesics and include dipyrone (Metamizole), aminophenazone, ampyrone, famprofazone, morazone, nifenazone, piperylon and propyphenazone.
-Of these dipyrone is perhaps the most widely used.
+Of these dipyrone (the so-called "Mexican aspirin") is perhaps the most widely used.

 The basic structure has been also used in a number of newer drugs of other effects.
 Edaravone is useful for prevention and/or therapy of arterial wall injury.
 Eltrombopag is used to address low blood platelet count.

 Dyes

 Pyrazolone groups are present in several important dyes.
 They are commonly used in combination with azo groups to give a sub-family of azo dyes; sometimes referred to as azopyrazolones (tartrazine, orange B, mordant red 19, yellow 2G).
 Acid Yellow 17, Acid Yellow 23 (tartrazine), Pigment Yellow 13, and Pigment Red 38 are produced on the multi-ton scale annually.